influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withAny(any)
 ```

-Boolean describing whether all namespaces are selected in contrast to a list restricting them.
+"Boolean describing whether all namespaces are selected in contrast to a list restricting them."

 ### fn spec.targets.ingress.namespaceSelector.withMatchNames